 Personal web page: http://personal.lse.ac.uk/rodrigu1/

-Vinko Muštra is Assistant Professor at the Faculty of Economics, University of Split with a profound interest in regional and urban topics.
+Vinko Muštra is Associate Professor at the Faculty of Economics, Business and Tourism, University of Split with a profound interest in regional and urban topics.
 His main research interest is in the field of smart specialization, urban development, agglomeration economies and EU regional policy.
 He has been involved in the implementation of national and international research projects and initiatives.
 Also he has published a wide array of scientific papers and articles in the field of spatial sciences.
-Furthermore, he is Chairperson of the Organizing committee of the International Conference “Challenges of Europe”.
+Furthermore, he is the Chairperson of the Organizing committee of the International Conference “Challenges of Europe”.

 Blanka Šimundić is an Assistant Professor at the Faculty of Economics, Business and Tourism, University of Split.
 She has experience in teaching and profound interest in tourism economics, and global perspectives of transport and tourism demand and supply.
 Her main scientific research is in the field of economic policy and development, EU regional policy and the economics of travel and tourism.
 She has also published scientific papers in the field of tourism demand, input-output analysis, economic development and smart specialisation.
 She has been involved in the development of national/regional/urban development strategies and national and international research projects.